aklin/crystal-robin/README.md

 > Note: `Block` elements in this document are navigable when referring to files or components; you can
 > click them and go to the code immediately.

-Run the following commands to get the app started right away:
+Check out this repo and run the following commands to get the app started:

 ```bash
 yarn && yarn run start